Magic01Man/Power/README.md

 # Power
-make best password list
+Making your best password lists.

 # about
-with this script you can make a perfect password list for you'r need .

-you only need to feed the required information to the script to get the perfect password list!
+This is a python script to make your password lists. it is fast and small tools. you only need to feed the required information to the script to get the perfect password list!
 # DOWNLOAD
-open terminal:
+For downloading it open terminal and type followed command in it:
 ```
 git clone https://github.com/Mgicman01/Power.git

 ```
 # USAGE
-open terminal:
+For running tool, open terminal and type followed command:
 ```
 python Power.py
 ```